katsato-ms/Microsoft/README.md

 ## Overview
 This repository provides Azure Resource Manager (ARM) templates and PowerShell scripts to get the most out of Microsoft Defender, Microsoft Sentinel, and other Azure security features.
-This repository provides Azure Resource Manager (ARM) templates and PowerShell scripts to take full advantage of Microsoft Defender, Microsoft Sentinel and other Azure security features.

 ## Prerequisites
 Before using this repository, you will need the following: